The 1996 Mount Everest Disaster

 In 1996, 12 people died on Everest, with eight of them being caught in a blizzard while descending from the summit.
 What made this so shocking was the fact it was the highest number of deaths in one season so far, and the fact it was widely publicized.
-With some of the most prestigious climbers dying, including Rob Hall and Scott Fisher, and journalist Jon Krakauer being there to recall, record, and question events, it became a global issue drawing attention to the challenges of climbing the world’s highest mountain.
+With some of the most prestigious climbers dying, including Rob Hall and Scott Fischer, and journalist Jon Krakauer being there to recall, record, and question events, it became a global issue drawing attention to the challenges of climbing the world’s highest mountain.

 There is still today the question of why so many non-climbers or inexperienced climbers are allowed to climb.
 It would seem, if you have the will and the money, your team leader will get you up the mountain at any cost.
 Well, actually it is the Sherpa guides who will get you up there.
 We see that in 1996, one of the Taiwanese climbers died at Camp 2 due to a lack of basic knowledge about the environment.
 This is not a unique situation.